 Our Youth Advocacy Program groups have each undergone a youth-led rebranding!
 Read our blog on how youth in these programs have been exploring the power of language and examining the history of harmful language used to talk about marginalized communities.
 This exploration has led youth to focus on identity building around themes of power, healing, connection and youth.
 Follow each of them on Instagram and Twitter at @Advocates_4YJ and @Advocates_TYS.

-We believe in the power of youth voices.
-Young people are experts on their own lives.
-Their lived experiences are invaluable to informing the policies that affect them.
+We believe in the power of youth voice.
+Young people are experts on their own lives, and their lived experiences should inform policies that affect them.

 (Please note that the video below was made before our name change process.)

 Since 2008, Juvenile Law Center’s Youth Advocacy Program has prepared young people to lead advocacy and policy reform efforts in their local communities and beyond.
 Learn how you can help them grow.

 Our youth advocates have led many critical policy changes, from improving access to record expungement to empowering youth in foster care in dependency court.
 They speak directly to lawmakers and make national media appearances; their resources and tool kits have been used across the country.
 They have testified at Congressional briefings and met with White House staff.

 Our youth advocates have led critical policy changes in Philly and beyond.
 Give now to support their work!